egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

   * MA (Moving Average): A model that uses the dependency between an observation and a residual error from a moving average model applied to lagged observations.

-#### 2. Prophet
+#### 3. Prophet

 It is an open source forecasting tool developed by Facebook, it is optimized for the business forecast tasks encountered at Facebook.
 They claim that the default settings produce forecasts that are often accurate as those produced by skilled forecasters, with much less effort. [@prophet_facebook]

-#### 3. LSTM (Long Short-Term Memory):
+#### 4. LSTM (Long Short-Term Memory):

 A Recurrent Neural Network (RNN) can be thought of as multiple copies of the same network, each passing a message to a successor, aiming for them to learn from the past [@undestanding_ltsm].
 RNNs are good in handling sequential data but they have two main problems, the first one called "Vanishing/Exploding Gradient problem" presented as a result of the weights being repeated several times, and the second one called "Long-Term Dependencies problem" that happens when the context is far away [@lstm_scratch].

-Long Short-Term Memory networks are special kind of RNNs (introduced by Hochreiter & Schmidhuber in 1997 [@lstm]) with capability of handling Long-Term dependencies and also provide a solution to the Vanishing/Exploding Gradient problem [@lstm_scratch].
+Long Short-Term Memory networks are a special kind of RNNs (introduced by Hochreiter & Schmidhuber in 1997 [@lstm]) with capability of handling Long-Term dependencies and also provide a solution to the Vanishing/Exploding Gradient problem [@lstm_scratch].
 They are currently used to address difficult sequence problems in machine learning and achieve state-of-the-art results [@ltsm_python_keras].

 ### Benchmark